Hobart the Capital of

 Cradle Mountain Lodge - http://www.cradlemountainlodge.com.au/

-a unique wilderness retreat on the edge of the World
+is a unique wilderness retreat on the edge of the World

 Heritage Listed Cradle Mountain/Lake St. Clair National